Konica Minolta Installs JETvarnish 3D Evolution Press at Print Panther Direct

 Positions Printer to be Top Print Shop for Digital Embellishment in Canada

-Ramsey, NJ, Dec.
-05, 2023 (GLOBE NEWSWIRE) -- Konica Minolta Business Solutions U.S.A., Inc. (Konica Minolta) a leader in industrial and commercial printing and packaging solutions, is pleased to announce the installation of its JETvarnish 3D Evolution Press at Print Panther Direct.
-Located in Toronto, Canada, Print Panther Direct is an award-winning commercial print shop that provides truly integrated, creative solutions for high-end embellished print.
+MISSISSAUGA, Ontario, Dec.
+05, 2023 (GLOBE NEWSWIRE) -- Konica Minolta Business Solutions (Canada) Ltd. (Konica Minolta) a leader in industrial and commercial printing and packaging solutions, is pleased to announce the installation of its JETvarnish 3D Evolution Press at Print Panther Direct.
+Located in Toronto, Ontario, Print Panther Direct is an award-winning commercial print shop that provides truly integrated, creative solutions for high-end embellished print.
 With a rich history of innovation, embracing specialty inks, finishes and enhancements, the company continually looks to lead the way with embellished print.

 Print Panther Direct purchased Konica Minolta’s JETvarnish 3DS embellishment press in 2017, and after five years deemed it a natural step to upgrade to the JETvarnish 3D Evolution.
 With a much more robust platform, 29” X 47” sheet size and 800 GSM stock compatibility, the new press will have a transformational impact on Print Panther Direct’s business, empowering it to competitively deliver short-run, high quality, embellished print.
 The upgrade will position the company to be the top print shop for digital embellishment in Canada.